HapaGuy75/Hapa/README.md

 # Hapa
-Serves as a space for me to learn and play with various things
+Serves as a space for me to learn and play with various things;

+Very new and still do not know what I am doing.